wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-saas-slack-tutorial.md

 -   A valid Azure subscription
 -   A Slack single sign-on enabled subscription

-After completing this tutorial, the Azure AD users you have assigned to Slack will be able to single sign into the application at your Slack company site (service provider initiated sign on), or using the [Introduction to the Access Panel](https://msdn.microsoft.com/zh-cn/library/dn308586)
+After completing this tutorial, the Azure AD users you have assigned to Slack will be able to single sign into the application at your Slack company site (service provider initiated sign on), or using the [Introduction to the Access <!-- keep by customization: begin --><!-- deleted by customization <!-- keep by customization: end --> Panel](/documentation/articles/active-directory-saas-access-panel-introduction). <!-- keep by customization: begin --> --><!-- keep by customization: begin --> Panel](https://msdn.microsoft.com/zh-cn/library/dn308586) <!-- keep by customization: end --><!-- keep by customization: end -->

 The scenario outlined in this tutorial consists of the following building blocks: